-This utility facilitates GPS data logging directly from a variety of GPS receivers under a Windows 98, 2000, or XP environment.
+This utility facilitates GPS data logging directly from a variety of GPS receivers under a Windows 2000/XP/ VISTA environment.
 Features like station-tagging and satellite lock plots are also included.
 See Table 2 for the receivers that are supported by this utility.